awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

     component nested instances configuration
   ],
   "windowsEvents" : [
     list of windows events channels configurations
+  ],
+  "alarms" : [
+    list of CloudWatch alarms
   ]
 }
 ```

-## Component Configuration Sections<a name="component-config-sections"></a>
+## Component configuration sections<a name="component-config-sections"></a>

 Component configuration includes several major sections\.
 Sections in a component configuration can be in any order\.
 + **alarmMetrics \(optional\)**